Our family has loved, raised and trained Labs since 1994, with kids and lots of noise!!! The pups are raised in our house literally under our feet.

-- All of our pups are vaccinated, wormed, micro chipped, have dew-claws removed, and are fully vet checked.
+- All of our pups are vaccinated, wormed, micro chipped, highly socialized and are fully vet checked.

-We have one slight difference from some of the other English Labradors that are sometimes seen with other breeders: we like them to have normal leg length.
+Our Labs have one slight difference from some of the other English Labradors from other breeders: we like them proportioned with normal leg length.
 We don’t care for the look of the really short legs that we’ve seen on some English Labs out there at other kennels.
 They are starting to look like Basset Hounds, Corgis and Dachshunds, which are all great breeds (please don’t misunderstand the reference, we love them all), but those breeds are supposed to be long bodied with short legs and they look really cute with their little stubby legs and long bodies.
 We just don’t want our Labs to look like they have stubby legs.
 Our boys have normal leg length and that’s what we look for when we use a stud from other kennels.
 Our labradors must be in proportion, their back length needs to equal to their leg length.
 We do have some females that are more compact but still in proportion that are super cute.

 We stay within AKC guidelines and standards — not too big (no super sizing going on here) and not too small (no minis produced either, although that would make some people really happy).
 We really just want to produce Sweet, Smart, Healthy, Gorgeous Labs.

 We are always striving for that “perfect Lab” that can do it all and look great doing it.
 Most important, our dogs are well mannered and beloved family members, real couch potatoes.
-Our adult Labs are active in hunting, showing, dock diving and more.
 Our pups come from lines with “do it all” pedigrees.
-They are bred to be great companions and family members first, but are also capable of working as therapy or assistance dogs, performing in the field retrieving birds, competing in agility trials ~ Dock Diving ~ Disk Dogs or entering the dog shows in the obedience ring, the possibilities are endless for our puppies!
+They are bred to be great companions and family members first, but are also capable of working as therapy or assistance dogs, competing in agility trials ~ Dock Diving ~ Disk Dogs or entering the dog shows in the obedience ring, the possibilities are endless for our puppies!

 When you Adopt

-We send each puppy home with a gift basket that includes a folder with your puppy’s certifications, registrations, a vaccination record booklet and other helpful information to help you raise your new puppy.
+We send each puppy home with a folder with your puppy’s certifications, registrations, a vaccination record booklet and other helpful information to help you raise your new puppy.
 We also send each puppy home with a small bag of the same food the pups have been eating since they were old enough to eat solid food.
 All of our Labs enjoy eating premium quality dog food, especially the puppies when they are weaned.
-We prefer to purchase our dog food at The Pet Club because they have the best prices, great customer service, and they are knowledgeable about their products.
-Check out The Pet Club’swebsite for locations and services.

-The adoption fees for our pups are the same for all our pups, it doesn’t matter the gender or color.
-We have a spay and neuter agreement, we do not want our pups grow up and be improperly bred even if it’s accidentally.
+We have a spay and neuter agreement, we do not want our pups to grow up and be improperly bred, even if it’s accidentally.
 After all these years of blood, sweat and tears creating the best Lab possible, it could all be undone with one mismatched or bad breeding from someone who doesn’t understand the genetics.
-We do not want to contribute to the failing of the breed so it’s best to require this be done at the appropriate age.
+We do not want to contribute to the breed failing so it’s best to require this be done at the appropriate age.

 Check Us Out and Give Us a Call

 We expect the best for our pups and you can expect the best from us.
 We will be here for you long after you take your new baby home!
 We encourage you to checkout our references.
-If we sound like the right family to get your new Lab puppy from, please call us for any additional info or to plan a visit to meet the 4 generations of Labs we have here that we call our kids.
+If we sound like the right family to get your new Lab puppy from, please call or text us for any additional info